-Sub-Saharan Africa is home to only 12% of the global population but the burden of the global HIV epidemic is disproportionately concentrated in sub-Saharan Africa, where—in 2017—75% of deaths and 65% of new infections occurred yet accounts for 71% of the global burden of HIV infection8.
 According to UNAIDS, at the end of 2013, in Asia and the Pacific there were 4.8 million people living with HIV, with China, India, Indonesia, Myanmar, Thailand, and Vietnam accounting for more than 90% of the people living with HIV in the region.
 The number of AIDS-related deaths in Asia fell by 37% between 2005 and 20138.